Black Friday sale on now! Save 20% on all plans https://cdn.skillshark.com/uploads/2020/04/30194503/ico-arrow.svg

 One answer.
 Reporting.

-Below are three reports to run that will provide you with a clear & comprehensive understanding of the top players worth drafting to your team(s).
+Below are three reports to run that will provide you with a clear & comprehensive understanding of the top players worth drafting for your team(s).
 Hint: Player reports don’t have to be (and shouldn’t be) conducted manually.
 With a baseball evaluation app, input player scores AND gain access to auto-generated reports with a single software.

 Let’s walk through the three main reports that every baseball coach should run:

-Player Grid
+a.
+Player Grid Report

-Look at players scores across categories, skills, or metrics.
+Look at players’ scores across categories, skills, or metrics.
 Click on the arrows to rank players from highest to lowest score.

 1. Categories: Positional, Pitcher, and Catcher